For CEOs and CROs of $5M–$100M tech companies

 Find out exactly where you stand — and what it is costing you to stay there

 The Lead-to-Order Index scores your revenue architecture across six dimensions on a 0–4 maturity scale.
 The average company in this sector scores 1.6.
 A Revenue Machine scores 3.0 or above.
-Most companies do not know which side of that line they are on.
+Most companies do not know which side of that line they are on — and are investing at the wrong layer as a result.

 Your L2O score is also your AI readiness score.
-Below 2.0 means your company is not structurally ready to deploy AI revenue agents.
-At 3.0+, AI will multiply a system that already works.
+Below 2.0 means the architecture is not ready for AI revenue agent deployment.
+At 3.0 and above, AI multiplies a system that already works.

-Most companies we assess are investing in the wrong layer.
-The index tells you exactly which quadrant you are in — before you spend another pound on your CRM or your AI stack.
+Most companies we assess are investing in the CRM or AI layer to solve a problem that sits at the architecture layer.
+The index tells you exactly which position you are in — before you spend another pound on your platform or your AI stack.

 1.6 / 4 Average L2O Maturity — $5M–$100M B2B Tech